Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add vector tiled layer from custom style/README.md

 ## How it works

-1. Construct an `ArcGISVectorTiledLayer` with the URL of a custom style from AcrGIS Online.
+1. Create an `ArcGISVectorTiledLayer` with the URL of a custom style from AcrGIS Online.
-2. Alternatively, construct an `ArcGISVectorTiledLayer` by taking a portal item offline and apply it to an offline vector tile package:
+2. Alternatively, create an `ArcGISVectorTiledLayer` by taking a portal item offline and applying it to an offline vector tile package:
     i.
 Create a `PortalItem` using the URL of a custom style.
     ii.
 Create an `ExportVectorTilesTask` using the portal item.
     iii.
 Get the `ExportVectorTilesJob` using `ExportVectorTilesTask.makeExportStyleResourceCacheJob(itemResourceCacheURL:)`.
     iv.
-Start the job using  `ExportVectorTilesJob.start()`.
+Start the job using  `Job.start()`.
     v.
-Construct an `VectorTileCache` using the path of the local vector tile package.
+Create a `VectorTileCache` using the path of the local vector tile package.
     vi.
-Once the job is complete, construct an `ArcGISVectorTiledLayer` using the vector tile cache and the `ItemResourceCache` from the job's result.
+Once the job is complete, create an `ArcGISVectorTiledLayer` using the vector tile cache and the `ItemResourceCache` from the job's result.
-3. Create an `Basemap` from the `ArcGISVectorTiledLayer`.
+3. Create a `Basemap` from the `ArcGISVectorTiledLayer`.
 4. Assign the basemap to the map's `basemap`.

 ## Relevant API